Qieyun: Structure

 The Qieyun contains 12,158 character entries.
 These were divided into five volumes, two for the many words of the "level" tone, and one volume for each of the other three tones.
 The entries were divided into 193 final rhyme groups (each named by its first character, called the yùnmù 韻目, or "rhyme eye").
 Each rhyme group was subdivided into homophone groups (xiǎoyùn 小韻 "small rhyme").
 The first entry in each homophone group gives the pronunciation as a fanqie formula.

 For example, the first entry in the Qieyun, shown at right, describes the character 東 dōng "east".
 The three characters on the right are a fanqie pronunciation key, marked by the character 反 fǎn "turn back".
 This indicates that the word is pronounced with the initial of 德 [tək] and the final of 紅 [ɣuŋ], i.e. [tuŋ].
 The word is glossed as 木方 mù fāng, i.e. the direction of wood (one of the Five Elements), while the numeral 二 "two" indicates that this is the first of two entries in a homophone group.

-Later rime dictionaries had many more entries, with full definitions and a few additional rhyme groups, but kept the same structure.
+Later rhyme dictionaries had many more entries, with full definitions and a few additional rhyme groups, but kept the same structure.

-The Qieyun did not directly record Middle Chinese as a spoken language, but rather how characters should be pronounced when reading the classics.
-Since this rime dictionary's spellings are the primary source for reconstructing Middle Chinese, linguists have disagreed over what variety of Chinese it recorded.
+The Qieyun did not directly record Middle Chinese as a spoken language, but rather prescribed standard pronunciations for characters to be used when reading the classics.
+Linguists have disagreed over what variety of Chinese the dictionary recorded.
 "Much ink has been spilled concerning the nature of the language underlying the Qieyun," says Norman (1988: 24), who lists three points of view.
 Some scholars, like Bernhard Karlgren, "held to the view that the Qieyun represented the language of Chang'an"; some "others have supposed that it represented an amalgam of regional pronunciations," technically known as a diasystem.
-"At the present time most people in the field accept the views of the Chinese scholar Zhou Zumo" (周祖謨; 1914–1995) that Qieyun spellings were a north–south regional compromise between literary pronunciations from the Northern and Southern dynasties.
+"At the present time, most people in the field accept the views of the Chinese scholar Zhou Zumo" (周祖謨; 1914–1995) that Qieyun spellings were a north–south regional compromise between literary pronunciations from the Northern and Southern dynasties.